 CEO and Board of Directors of major Japanese glass manufacturer

 The Japanese glass company acquired a larger European glass manufacturer.
 The company wanted to keep the European management team in place and shift the focus of its operations from Japan to Europe.

 The challenge was to create a hybrid corporate culture which would combine the strengths of both companies and cultures.
 Coaching focused on how to instill a more Western outlook among the CEO and Board of Directors, focusing on enhanced communication between Japanese and non-Japanese employees.
-The company was able to integrate all levels of operations and introduce western business practices in the Japanese work place.
+The company was able to integrate all levels of operations and introduce Western business practices in the Japanese workplace.

-Management team & CEO of European bank
+Management team and CEO of European bank

-This bank sought acquisition in order to satisfy regulatory requirements, gain new skill sets, attain necessary knowledge to maintain market positions in core markets and enter into new products areas.
+This bank sought acquisition in order to satisfy regulatory requirements, gain new skill sets, attain necessary knowledge to maintain market positions in core markets, and enter into new products areas.